ethanbradley/nihpc-documentation/docs/Applications.md

 so a program compiled in the standard nodes will work in the high-memory nodes.

 One exception is to compile a program designed to work on the GPUs.
-In this case, the session must be allocated in the k2-gpu partition, and it has to be allocated a GPU resource where the application will be executed.
+In this case, the session must be allocated in the k2-gpu partition, and it must be allocated a GPU resource where the application will be executed.
-For compatibility, we recommend to use the A100 GPUs to compile.
+For compatibility, we recommend using the A100 GPUs to compile.
 Further details about how to compile for GPUs will be stated in the specific section.

     srun --pty --partition=k2-gpu --ntasks=1 --mem-per-cpu=4G --gres gpu:a100:1 bash

-### Compile parallel applications
+### Compiling parallel applications

 - OpenMP

- All the compilers have integrated the libraries to execute in parallel using the Open Multi Processor protocoll.
+ All the compilers have integrated the libraries to execute in parallel using the Open Multi Processor protocol.
- In the case of the GNU compiler, the OpenMP protocoll is activated just adding the flag
+ In the case of the GNU compiler, the OpenMP protocol is activated just adding the flag

      -fopemmp